fablabbcn/fablabbcn-legacy-web/_posts/workshops/2015-11-02-make-i-map-it.md

 <br>
 ####FEE FOR PARTICIPANTS
-Option 1 = 200€
-The course
+200€ (It includes materials and fabrication)

 <br>